jmnavarrol/bash-magic-enviro/README.md

 **YOU'VE BEEN WARNED!!!**

 In order to slightly protect you, BME will ask for your permission the first time it finds a *.bme_\** file in a directory.
-If you **reject** access, no *.bme_\** files will be sourced within the directory hierarchy.
-If you **accept**, *.bme_\** files within that directory **and all its subdirectories** will be *sourced*.
+If you **reject** access, no *.bme_\** files will be sourced within the directory hierarchy for a project.
+If you **accept**, *.bme_\** files within that project's root **and all its subdirectories** will be *sourced* when found.

-Your answer will be stored at **~/.bme.d/whitelistedpaths.txt** in the form of a Bash associative array, which will also be exported to an environment variable.
+Your answer will be stored at **~/.bme.d/whitelistedpaths** in the form of a Bash associative array, which will also be exported to an environment variable.
 You can edit this file, but be aware that the contents in memory will remain for as long as your console session, and they will be overwritten if new changes are requested.

 See also the [*'whitelisting'* feature's section](#whitelisting).